 Compared to the previous generation, their average level of education is higher, they do not have as many financial resources available and thus they make more frequent recourse to credit.

 They remember what analogue means, but they have adapted without difficulty to digital instruments: they have computers, a smartphone and maybe even a tablet.
-They regularly access the web, including from their mobile phones, they are active users of social media, they buy online and they are registered with one or more paid digital services, usually video or audio streaming.
+They regularly access the web, also with their mobile phones, they are active users of social media, they buy online and they are registered with one or more paid digital services, usually video or audio streaming.

 The payment methods most used by this generation are closer to digital, although they trust more traditional methods more.
 They use cheques less, they make bank transfers only if necessary and almost always online; they frequently pay with credit and debit cards for in-store and online purchases, and they often have a PayPal account, while they less frequently have the latest generation e-wallets.